 - Wilson Fundations Workshop

-The Co-Coordinators of Adult Equity and Inclusion are charged with the task of guiding the faculty and staff
+The faculty/staff DEI Leadership Team is charged with the task of guiding the faculty and staff

 SEED is a peer-led group open to all faculty and staff and meets monthly.
 These seminars promote community to address personal, institutional and community change through conversations around equity and diversity.
 Privilege, power and oppression are explored in safe, meaningful peer-led meetings.
 Looking to the future, our hope is to add a SEED group for parents in the next three to five years.